Skip to content

 If there's one Collections topic that separates candidates who've read books from candidates who've debugged production systems, it's HashMap internals.
 You need to know this cold.

-When you call map.put(key, value), Java computes key.hashCode(), applies a supplemental hash function to spread bits, then uses (n-1) & hash to find a bucket index (n is the current array length, always a power of two — that's why the bitwise AND works as a fast modulo).
+When you call map.put(key, value), Java computes key.hashCode(), applies a supplemental hash function to spread bits, then uses (n-1) & hash to find a bucket index.
 If the bucket is empty, your entry goes in.
 If it's occupied, Java calls equals() to check if it's the same key (update) or a different key (collision, add to the bucket chain).

 Java 8 made a critical improvement: when a bucket chain exceeds 8 entries AND the table has at least 64 buckets, the chain converts to a balanced Red-Black tree.
 This caps worst-case lookup at O(log n) instead of O(n).
 The practical lesson: if your key class overrides equals() but NOT hashCode(), all instances will hash to the same bucket, causing HashMap to behave like a linked list.
 Always override both, always together.